libp2p/specs/7-properties.md

 ### 7.5.4 Stream Multiplexing

 Stream Multiplexing is the process of multiplexing (or combining) many different streams into a single one.
-This is a complicated subject because it enables protocols to run concurrently over the same wire.
-And all sorts of notions regarding fairness, flow control, head-of-line blocking, etc. start affecting the protocols.
+This is a complicated subject because it enables protocols to run concurrently over the same wire, and all sorts of notions regarding fairness, flow control, head-of-line blocking, etc. start affecting the protocols.
 In practice, stream multiplexing is well understood and there are many stream multiplexing protocols.
 To name a few:

 - HTTP/2
 - SPDY